namln2702/booking_homestay/docs/api/homestay-capacity.md

    - Surface backend error messages verbatim for edge cases (e.g., concurrent updates).

 3. **Homestay Detail & Order Pages**
-   - Display the configured capacity breakdown so guests understand restrictions at a glance, both before and after booking.
+   - Show the configured capacity breakdown on detail pages and the actual booked distribution from `guestCapacity` on order detail screens so guests understand both the limits and what they submitted.

 With these changes, FE can provide a consistent guest-capacity experience from discovery all the way to booking confirmation.